RobMeades/ioc-client/README.md

 `Device drivers ---> Sound card support ---> Advance Linux Sound Architecture ---> ALSA for SoC audio support ---> CODEC drivers ---> InvenSense ICS43432 I2S microphone codec`

 ...and press the space bar to put an `m` against that entry.
-Exit by pressing ESC lots of times, saving the `.config` file when prompted.
+Exit by pressing ESC lots of times, saving the file as `.config` when prompted.

 Now include this change and build the codecs module with:

 ```
-make prepare
+sudo make prepare
-make M=sound/soc/codecs
+sudo make M=sound/soc/codecs
 ```
 Look in the `sound/soc/codecs` directory again and you should now see the file `snd-soc-ics43432.ko`.